bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-nft.md

 <meta property="twitter:title" content="Solana NFT API | Get NFT metadata, trades, pricing history"/>
 <meta property="twitter:description" content="Get NFT data through our powerful and highly scalabe NFT API.
 Access all information about pricing history, NFT balances, and NFT trades." />
 </head>

-In this section we'll have a look at some examples using the Solana NFT API.
-This Solana API is part of our Early Access Program (EAP), which is intended for evaluation purposes.
-This program allows you to test the data and its integration into your applications before full-scale implementation.
-Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 ## Track Latest NFT Trades